Walter Gropius' daring but doomed 'Bauhaus in the trees' design | DW | 02.07.2019

 Gropius' impact on both institutions bore the stamp of his Bauhaus past — the revolutionary, multidisciplinary school he established after the First World War as an original contribution to modernism, and the developing International Style of architecture.

 It's an architural legacy which, in addition to the centennial of the Bauhaus school's founding, is being celebrated at Harvard throughout July with a series of lectures and a presentation of nearly 200 works by 74 artists.
-The series also touches on some of Gropius' grand architectural projects that never were.
+The series also touches on some of Gropius' other grand architectural projects.

 Read more: 100 years of Bauhaus: Myths and misunderstandings